Geetha63/MS-Teams-Scripts/GuestRestrictionForGivenTeams/README.md

 # Description

-This script will restrict the guest users in Teams by applying restriction to O365 Group.
-It will take the input from current folder and create the output in current folder
+This script will restrict the guest users in Teams by changing the O365 Group AllowToAddGuests parameter value to False.
+It takes the input from current folder and create the output in current folder

 Powershell 3.0 or more should be available